-This isn’t exactly a question from left field, but it can catch some people off guard.
+While a very common question in job interviews, it's still one that can catch some people off guard.
 Remember not to dwell on pointless weaknesses.
 No one wants to hear about how much you hate waking up in the morning.

 Instead, try putting a positive spin on your answers.
 Talk about being too detail-oriented, and if you have trouble getting organized, shed light on the tremendous number of activities that you pack into your workday.

-These aren’t just small law firm interview questions.
+These aren't just small law firm interview questions.
 You can get asked about your strengths and weaknesses almost anywhere you apply for a job.
-When it comes to the former, make sure to identify your key strengths by using examples that are relevant to your potential employer.
+When it comes to the former, make sure to identify your key strengths by using examples from your legal career that are relevant to your potential employer.

 Which law would you like to change and why?

-This is another question that frequently pops up in interviews.
+This is another question that frequently pops up, especially in behavioral interviews.
 You can also be asked what law you would bring into force and why?

 The best option is to choose a law that can somehow be beneficial to the firm you're applying to.
 This will allow you to show off your extensive legal knowledge and your familiarity with your future employer.